Kevin Belingon

-Kevin Indunan Belingon (born October 30, 1987) is a Filipino mixed martial artist currently signed to ONE Championship.
-He is a former ONE Bantamweight World Champion and Universal Reality Combat Championship (URCC) Flyweight Champion.
-Belingon has competed in several Asian-based MMA promotions.
+Kevin Indunan Belingon (born October 30, 1987) is a Filipino mixed martial artist.
+He competed mostly with ONE Championship, where he was the former ONE Bantamweight World Champion and Universal Reality Combat Championship (URCC) Flyweight Champion.

 Early life and education

-Belingon hails from Kiangan, Ifugao, Philippines.
+Belingon is of Igorot descent and hails from Kiangan, Ifugao, Philippines.
 In his early childhood he idolized and admired movie icon Bruce Lee, which then inspired him to practice martial arts.
 Belingon pursued his passion in martial arts at the age of 17 and was eventually awarded a wushu scholarship to the University of the Cordilleras.
 He had success in wushu competition, becoming a Philippines national champion.
 After finishing college, Belingon stayed in Baguio.

 In Baguio, he began training at Team Lakay Wushu, one of the best MMA stables in the Philippines under famous Filipino coach Mark Sangiao.
 Although he earned a bachelor's degree in Criminology, he put his ambitions of pursuing a career in law enforcement on hold to focus full-time on being a professional Martial Artist.

 He made his professional debut in 2007 and won his first nine bouts, capturing a flyweight title in the process after beating opponents from all across Asia.
 ONE Championship signed Belingon in 2012.